A new counterexample to Nguyen's conjecture on surface fibration

-By the knowledge of double cover, we obtain the branch locus of the above surface fibration as shown in Figure \ref{pic.1}.

-According to Y. Namikawa and K. Ueno's work on the classification of singular fibers of genus $g=2$ in \cite{13}, the singular fiber at $t=\infty$ is shown in Figure \ref{pic.2} where $B$ is the rational branch of self-intersection number $-3$ and the others are rational branches of genus $0$ and self-intersection number $-2$.
+According to the Namikawa-Ueno classification of singular fibers of genus $g=2$ in \cite{MR369362}, the singular fibers at $t=0,1/4$ are pictured in Figure~\ref{pic:2}.
+Similarly, the singular fiber at $t=\infty$ is also pictured in Figure~\ref{pic:2} where $B$ is the rational branch of self-intersection number $-3$ and the others are rational branches of genus $0$ and self-intersection number $-2$.